flywheel-apps/GRP-14/README.md

 Note that the "Subject" tab is still next to the Subject view button instead of the "Acquisitions" tab, which is now missing.

+### INPUTS
-The longitudinal pipeline is run on all T1 NIfTI files found in all acquisitions for all sessions for the specified subject.
+No scan inputs are required for this gear.
+The longitudinal pipeline will be run on all T1 NIfTI files found in all acquisitions for all sessions for the specified subject.
+That is, the Gear will use a read-only API key at the time of execution to iterate through a given subject's sessions and acquisitions to find all appropriate scans.

 IMPORTANT NOTE: A Freesurfer license file must be supplied.
 This can be done as an input file, a configuration option, or as project metadata.
 See [this description](https://docs.flywheel.io/hc/en-us/articles/360013235453-How-to-include-a-Freesurfer-license-file-in-order-to-run-the-fMRIPrep-gear-) for more information.

-### INPUTS
-No gear inputs need are required (see note above regarding FreeSurfer license).
-The Gear will use a read-only API key at the time of execution to iterate through a given subject's sessions and acquisitions to find all appropriate scans.

 ### CONFIG
 `n_cpus`: [_Optional_] Number of of CPUs/cores to use.
 Default is all available.